 In the present Agreement, the conflict of interests represents any circumstances defined as such in the national/European legislation.

-The parties take upon themselves to take all necessary measures in order to avoid any conflict of interests and to keep each other informed, in up to 5 (five) days from finding out, on any circumstances that have generated or may generate such a conflict.
 Any conflict of interests that arises during the implementation of the agreement shall be immediately notified by the Lead Beneficiary to the JS and MA/NA, which reserves the right to verify such circumstances and take the necessary measures, where necessary.

 The LB and partners shall observe the provisions of the Guidelines for the beneficiaries regarding the conflict of interest, drafted by the Managing Authority and available on www.interregrobg.eu.